ermyar/subpub-service/README.md

 Publisher-Subcriber service.
 In first part was implemented `SubPub`package.
 This is simple bus that works on the principle `Publisher-Subscriber`.
 Testing is also enable.

-Then was implemented subscription service based on this bus.
-This is gRPC-service, `proto`-file located in `api/subpub`.
+Then was implemented in-memory subscription service based on this bus.
+This is gRPC-service, describing `proto`-file located in `api/subpub`.

 ## Installing dependencies